|

 to JIM & JENNY, TERRY & DEBBIE, ADAM & KRISTIN, KAREN & PETE, AMY & DREW, MICHAEL & ALLYCIN,

 LEAH & TIM, MIKE & SHARON, JENNY & CORY, TAMMY & JON, MEGAN & CHRISTIAN, JESSICA & BROCK.
 We love all you guys and hope you all have or had wonderful special days!
+I would also like to apologize for being so out of touch for so long.
+Almost all my communications, even with

 our own kids, were text messages with my cell phone, while in the garden.
 So if you want to reach us during garden season,